delunapaolo/calipy/README.md

 # Installation

 Run the file `/setup/install_anaconda_environments.py` in a terminal, which will install an Anaconda virtual environment named `calipy`, and install all the necessary packages to allow you to use the software.

 After that, activate the environment and point `python` to `/src/calipy/_run.py`.

 The file `/src/calipy/general_configs.py` contains a list of parameters, which are exposed to the user for easy default setting.

-## Dependencies

-pyqtgraph `0.11.0.dev0` included in this repo.

-`tifffile.py`, version `2019.03.18`, which is part of the library [scikit-image](https://github.com/scikit-image/scikit-image/blob/master/skimage/external/tifffile/tifffile.py) is also part of the repo.